 Section 46 of the Disability Act 2006 requires us to keep and make publicly available a register of disability service providers.

-The register is a list of our funded organisations that deliver services specifically to persons with a disability.
+The register is a list of organisations that deliver services specifically to persons with a disability.
 The details required to be kept on the register include the disability service providers: